jasshuang/Multiple_Year_Stock_Data/README.md

 # Multiple-Year-Stock-Data
 VBA script analyzing the stock market

+## Instruction
-Create a script that loops through all the stocks for one year and outputs the following information:
+In this repository, I created a script that loops through all the stocks for one year and outputs the following information:

 -The ticker symbol